Giants vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Giants have a record of 1-3.
+- In four games as the underdog over the last 10 matchups, the Giants have posted a mark of 1-3.

-- In their previous 10 matchups with a total posted by sportsbooks, the Giants and their foes are 4-4-2 when it comes to hitting the over.
+- When it comes to the over/under, the Giants and their foes are 4-4-2 in their last 10 contests.

+- The past 10 Giants games have not had a runline posted by bookmakers.

 Giants Betting Records & Stats

-- The Giants have won in five, or 35.7%, of the 14 contests they have been named as odds-on underdogs this year.
+- The Giants have been victorious in five, or 33.3%, of the 15 contests they have been chosen as underdogs in this season.

-- San Francisco has played as an underdog of +150 or more once this season and lost that game.
+- San Francisco has played as an underdog of +145 or more twice this season and lost both games.

-- The Giants have an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.
+- The Giants have an implied victory probability of 40.8% according to the moneyline set for this matchup.

-- Games involving San Francisco have gone over the total set by bookmakers in 13 of 27 chances this season.
+- San Francisco's games have gone over the total in 14 of its 28 chances.

 - The Giants have yet play a game with a spread this season.